syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Context-Menu.md

 {% endhighlight %}

 N> In agenda view, only the appointment menu items shows up in the context menu options.
-For default menu items, the id must be defined with the same value as mentioned in the above code example – as we processed the menus based on this id within our source.
+For default menu items, the id must be defined with the same value as mentioned in the above code example – as we have processed the menus based on this id within our source.

 ## Custom Menu Options

-Apart from the default available options, it is also possible to add custom menu options to the context-menu in both the appointment and cell collection.
+Apart from the default available options, it is also possible to add custom menu options to the context-menu of both the appointment and cell collection.

-The following code example depicts how **to add the custom menu items** to the appointment and cells collection of the context menu settings.
+The following code example depicts how **to add the custom menu items** to the appointment and cell collection of the context menu settings.

 {% highlight razor %}